nicoddemus/ezored/docs/TARGET.md

 - `c:ef016c0` = will download version from commit "ef016c0"
 - `1.2.0` = without prefix will download version from tag "1.2.0"
 - `empty` = empty version field will download version from branch master

+### Custom targets

+You can use official targets or you can copy one official and change it or build your own target from scratch.
+You only need configure a new block of target inside project file and make it local to test the target while you develop it.

+One simple example is about Android and Gradle dependencies.
+Today we have a simple `build.gradle` file, but if your target have more dependencies with custom repositories and other things, you can clone our android target and change it to reach your needs.

 ### Example